 On average, it takes about 7 touches with your brand before a consumer will consider converting.
 Here, touch is very similar to an impression in that it’s the presentation of your business to the audience in one form or another.
 During the first 3 stages, marketers are carrying out actions to increase those impressions.
 As was stated previously, landing pages, email campaigns and social media posts are all ways in which marketers begin facilitating those 7 touchpoints.

 This integration stage is an opportunity to surpass consumer expectations and create an experience that delights.
 Much like a marriage, the integration stage is a time for celebrating the culmination of hard work paid off.
 Marketers are looking for conversion at this stage.
 By now the consumers have developed a full relationship with your brand, and it’s time that they commit fully.

 5. Marketing is Bonding

 You’ve got a committed customer relationship.
 Now what?

 Remember that your relationship with your consumer is based on your ability to provide some perceived values to them, whether it be thought leadership, entertainment, or your actual product.
 That provision should continue even after the customer has committed.
-Another important point of this bond stage is that as you keep nurturing the relationship you have with that consumer, you also begin building trust for them to consider you for a recommendation to other potential consumers.
+Another important point of this bond stage is that as you keep nurturing the relationship you have with that consumer.

 Word of Mouth (WOM) recommendations are some of the most effective means of advertising that exists.
 In the most recent data from Nielson, they state that 92% of consumers are more likely to believe friends and family over advertising.
-Once you’re in that committed relationship, the door is now open to build more of those relationships with consumers who think and act similarly to each other.
+Once you’re in that committed relationship, the door is now open to build more of those relationships.
 In this stage, marketers need to pay special attention to the maintenance of their customers.
 Only in that way can they expect to reap the benefits of WOM marketing.